gburtch/gburtch.github.io/_posts/2021-03-26-synth-demo.md

 authors mentioned in their paper, by scouring different German Census Data portals (not a fun exercise when you cannot speak German!).
-In particular, I located data on the number of physicians per capita in each district, number of pharmacies, number of hospital beds, as well as demographics on resident volumes by age category, gender and so on, from two sources.
+In particular, I located data on the number of physicians per capita in each district, number of pharmacies, number of hospital beds, as well as data on resident volumes by age category, gender and so on.

-Many, if not most of the covariates are available from the Germany Census data portal [DEStatis](https://www.destatis.de/EN/Themes/Countries-Regions/Regional-Statistics/_node.html "DEStatis"), including population counts by age range, as well as by gender.
+Many, if not most of the covariates are available from [DEStatis](https://www.destatis.de/EN/Themes/Countries-Regions/Regional-Statistics/_node.html "DEStatis"), including population counts by age range, as well as by gender.
 Further, data on a region’s local healthcare infrastructure, including physicians